tothepoint-itco/blog/_posts/2016-05-04-microservices-the-most-occurring-obstacles.md

 ---

 ## Synchronous vs Asynchronous
-One of the most occuring obstacles when adapting to a microservices architecture is the way of communicating between the services.
+One of the most occurring obstacles when adapting to a microservices architecture is the way of communicating between the services.
 In this section I will try to explain why we should prefer asynchronous communication over synchronous communication.

 ### Synchronous communication
 Synchronous communication was never a problem in relatively small monolithic applications because it is a very simple concept to reason about.
 The client sends a request to the server, and the server responds to the client.